Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Local data show high rates of poverty, homelessness, and drug-related deaths, along with serious shortages of medical and mental health providers.
 Educational gaps and a digital divide make it even harder for people to access help, apply for benefits, or search for jobs online.

-Here’s what that looks like in real life:
+Here is what that looks like in real life:

-Parents choosing between rent, gas, and groceries.
+Parents choosing between rent, gas, and groceries

-People sleeping in cars or tents while managing serious health conditions.
+People sleeping in cars or tents while managing serious health conditions

 On paper, there are "lots of services."
 In real life, many people still can't get to them, don't qualify, or burn out trying.